PiyushVerma545/docker-basic/README.md

 # Welcome to Docker

-This is a repo for new users getting started with Docker.
+This is a repo for new user getting started with Docker.

 You can try it out using the following command.
 ```